HEMASAGAR07/VibeAI-Assignment/README.md

 - Correct PEFT usage under low compute
 - Honest reporting of results
 - Understanding of overfitting and evaluation variance
 - Alignment with EQ-Bench-style empathy evaluation

+“Due to compute and runtime constraints, I am unable to run an additional multi-task SFT phase with auxiliary emotion and strategy heads.
+Instead, I focused on a strong LM-only SFT baseline with rigorous EQ-Bench evaluation.
+I outline the auxiliary-head formulation and loss in the design section as future work.”

 ### 🔔 Assignment Submission
 Tagging reviewer: @ahan-2000